-Soybean-Based TEIKEI

-In order for LTC to offer various tofu products made from locally-produced soybeans, LTC gives value and support to its soybean farmers through TEIKEI system.
-LTC president first heard about TEIKEI4 (Producer-consumer co-partnership that is not limited to buying-selling transaction) from Mr. Kaneko of Shimosato Farm and wanted to make a Soybean-Based TEIKEI.
-Currently, LTC's basic policy in purchasing soybeans are (1) price will be set at a point wherein farmers can sustain its operations and replant for next season; (2) all harvested soybeans will be purchased; and (3) all payments will be made in cash only.
+Soybean-based TEIKEI: In order for LTC to offer various tofu products made from locally-produced soybeans, LTC gives value and support to its soybean farmers through TEIKEI system.
+LTC president first heard about TEIKEI4) (Producer-consumer co-partnership that is not limited to buying-selling transaction) from Mr. Kaneko of Shimosato Farm and wanted to make a Soybean-Based TEIKEI.
+Currently, LTC's basic policy in purchasing soybeans are (1) price is set at a point wherein farmers can sustain its operations and replant for next season; (2) all harvested soybeans are purchased; and (3) all payments are made in cash only.